wolkykim/qlibc/INSTALL.md

 ## Examples and Unit Tests.

-Analyzing the example code is probably a best starting point to being familiar with qlibc, but please note that the examples were written as simply as possible just to show the sample usages.
+Analyzing the example code is probably the best starting point to get familiar with qlibc, but please note that the examples were written as simply as possible just to show the sample usages.